josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <CalloutPlusQuote>

-It's clear that the blurry lines between WordPress.org and WordPress.com should be turned into unbreachable walls, with no one company on both sides, or able to exercise power over the Foundation and/or Organization as well as any other for-profit company.
+It's clear that the blurry lines between WordPress.org and WordPress.com should be turned into unbreachable walls, with no one company on both sides, or able to exercise power over the Foundation and/or Organization.

 </CalloutPlusQuote>

-I don't care about Automattic's giving 5% to WordPress anymore.
+I don't care about Automattic giving 5% to WordPress anymore.
 I want it to give up Matt's unchecked, unilateral power.
 Because it's clearer than ever he can't be trusted with it.